mwiecksosa/mwiecksosa.github.io/index.md

 - Conditional independence testing with a single realization of a multivariate nonstationary nonlinear time series (with Michel F. C. Haddad and Aaditya Ramdas).
 In revision at the Journal of Business & Economic Statistics.
 [Preprint](https://arxiv.org/pdf/2504.21647).
 [Slides](https://mwiecksosa.github.io/dGCM_slides.pdf).
 [Code](https://github.com/mwiecksosa/dgcm).

 *Current projects*
-- Pre-training generative models for sequences from heterogeneous environments and probabilistic forecasting at test time (with Cosma Shalizi).
+- Pre-training deep generative models for sequences from heterogeneous environments and probabilistic forecasting at test time (with Cosma Shalizi).
 - Invariant causal prediction for multimodal nonstationary time series with transformers: Applications to text sequences and LLMs (with Aaditya Ramdas).
 - Simulation-based inference through random features (with Cosma Shalizi).
 - How foundation models learn temporal dependencies in practice: A study of Chronos-2 and TabPFN-3 (with Tom Zhang* and Chad Schafer).